-Check out the job roles that one can get for a part-time job, pay per hour applicable, and the skills and qualifications required in order to get the job and perform the duties on being appointed.
+Check out the job roles that one can get for a part-time job, the pay per hour applicable, and the skills and qualifications required to get the job and perform the duties upon being appointed.

 Regulations for Part-Time Job For International Students In Australia:

-The following are the regulations that are applicable for the International Students if they want to work on a Part-Time basis during their studies:
+The following are the regulations that apply to International Students if they want to work on a Part-Time basis during their studies: